ashisha7i/homebrew-tap/README.md

 __Installation__: First run `brew tap ashisha7i/tap` followed by `brew install mgmprops`

 You can now use the command `mgmprops prod` or `mgmprops qa` to view the property details for the selected environment

+### cdpcodes

+Small utility command to view CDP Codes for MGM Properties

+__Installation__: First run `brew tap ashisha7i/tap` followed by `brew install cdpcodes`

+You can now use the command `cdpcodes` to see the name, id and SP id for MGM Properties